joshrosenkranz/minesweeper/README.md

 1. Clone the repository to your local machine
 2. Navigate to the src folder in your command line
 3. Run "gcc Minesweeper.c -lSDL2_mixer -lSDL2_image -lSDL2_ttf \`sdl2-config --cflags --libs\` && ./a.out"
-4. Input your desired level in the command line
+4. Input your desired difficulty to the command line
 5. Play!

 ## Authors